typescript-cheatsheets/vue/README.md

 ### Class Components
 [Vue Class Components](https://class-component.vuejs.org/) offers an alternative class-style syntax for Vue components which integrates well with TypeScript.

-To have consistent support for decorators in your Vue components, it's also recomended to install [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator).
+To have consistent support for decorators in your Vue components, it's also recommended to install [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator).

 To get started with both libraries in your existing Vue project, run: